-The following summarises, by section, the key findings of the report.
+The key findings of the report are summarised at the top of each chapter.
 The main recommendations have been given an evidence grading.
-These gradings are primarily based on the strength of the underlying evidence used to form these recommendations in the adapted guidelines; and as such they reflect the methodological processes and evidence evaluation of the original guidelines.
-However, with the exception of the WHO guideline on hand hygiene, and the RCP guideline, Infected Food Handlers, the individual guidelines have not provided evidence-based graded recommendations.
+These grading are primarily based on the strength of the underlying evidence used to form these recommendations in the adapted guidelines; and as such they reflect the methodological processes and evidence evaluation of the original guidelines.
+However, with the exception of the WHO guideline on hand hygiene, and the Royal College of Physicians (RCP) guideline, Infected Food Handlers, the individual guidelines have not provided evidence-based graded recommendations.
 Therefore, for the majority of these summarised recommendations, the grade given follows our evaluation of the referencing and textual context of the individual guidelines.